YimMenu/YimMenu/README.md

 ## Contributing

-You're free to contribute to YimMenu as long as the features are useful, not overly toxic and do not contain anything money related that might get the menu targeted by Take2.
+You're free to contribute to GTAV-Nitrox as long as the features are useful, not overly toxic and do not contain anything money related that might get the menu targeted by Take2.

 Make sure to read the [CONTRIBUTING.md](CONTRIBUTING.md) file.